elastic/terraform-provider-elasticstack/generated/alerting/docs/AlertingApi.md

 )

 func main() {
-    kbnXsrf := "kbnXsrf_example" // string | Cross-site request forgery protection
-    ruleId := "ac4e6b90-6be7-11eb-ba0d-9b1c1f912d74" // string | An identifier for the rule.
-    spaceId := "default" // string | An identifier for the space.
+    kbnXsrf := TODO // interface{} | Cross-site request forgery protection ruleId := TODO // interface{} | An identifier for the rule. spaceId := TODO // interface{} | An identifier for the space.
 If `/s/` and the identifier are omitted from the path, the default space is used.

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)